UNCG Athletics Article Page

 Miller led the Spartans to 14 wins in 2013-14, their highest-win total since 2007-08.
 Included in that mark was the program’s first victory over an ACC school since 2007 and just their second victory all-time against the conference with a come-from-behind win at Virginia Tech.
 Freshman Tevon Saddler was named as the Southern Conference Player of the Year in 2013-14, the Spartans first such honor since Kyle Hines won the award in 2005.

-Junior Kyle Cain was named First Team All-SoCon and Second Team All-Region last year.
+Junior Kyle Cain was named First Team All-SoCon and Second Team All-Region in 2012-13.
 Cain became the second straight Spartan to sign a professional contract overseas, inking with Ramat Hasharon in Israel.
 Trevis Simpson is in his second year playing professionally in Greece after starring for the Spartans from 2011-2014.